Good Hotel Guide Review

 12. 5 on ground floor with walk-in shower.

-lounge, Garden Room, courtesy car to restaurant 1 minute away, 5-acre grounds (tennis), outdoor heated pool (pool house, hot tub, honesty bar), in-room TV (Sky, Freeview), spa, civil wedding licence, parking ramp, some public areas wheelchair accessible, adapted toilet.
+lounge, Garden Room, courtesy car to restaurant 1 minute away, 5-acre grounds (tennis), outdoor heated pool, in-room TV (Sky, Freeview), spa, civil wedding licence, parking ramp, some public areas wheelchair accessible, adapted toilet.

-allowed in bedrooms and lounge, on terrace and in lounge area of brasserie, but not in Talbooth restaurant.
+allowed in bedrooms (£15 a night), lounge, on terrace and in area of brasserie, not restaurant.

 Amex, MC, Visa.